ramonqu7/wireless-data-transmission/wiki/end-effector-computing.md

 -   ![Picture of cooler](./img/cooling.png)

 You may purchase the part from this [site](https://store.gumstix.com/fansink-intel.html).

 The problem we encoutered was that the Joule would automatically shutdown due to the high temperatures.
 The passive cooling option is not a sufficient cooling option when the camera is running.
 With active cooling, we were able to run the camera at full FPS indefinitely without issue.

 ![active_cooling](img/active_cooling.PNG)

 > When installing this module, you need to take off the four screws which directly on the CPU module.
 Please remove them carefully and screw them securely with the active cooling module.
 And please use the thermal paste sticker when connect the heat sink with the CPU.

-<a id="org4b2b1a1"></a>

-# ⚡️ Electrical
+# ⚡️ <a id="org4b2b1a1">Electrical</a>

-<a id="org7981dc9"></a>

-## 🔌 Recommended power source
+## 🔌 <a id="org7981dc9">Recommended power source</a>

 -   Intel Joule with Intel RealSense D435 running requires ≥ 1.5A @ 12V
 > ❗️Intel joule only requires ~0.6A @ 12V to boot.
 -   Kinova Mico Joint 6 supplies max 3A @ 24V
 -   Inside the hand, there is limited space to store the power conversion circuit.
 We use buck convertor from Pololu [#4] to convert the power from Kinova arm to supply intel Joule.

-<a id="org4e38be8"></a>

-## Fabricating the cables
+## <a id="org4e38be8">Fabricating the cables</a>

 ![schematic diagram](img/elec.PNG)

 -  The electronic schematic diagram of the power system.

-<a id="org54e2305"></a>

-## Connecting the cables
+## <a id="org54e2305">Connecting the cables</a>

 -   The final connected cable